LitCommerce

 With over 1779 stores in North America, Best Buy directly competes with Walmart in electronics and consumer goods.
 While Walmart offers lower prices, this online marketplace has a broader selection of electronics.
 In addition, the firm takes advantage of innovative ship-from-store capabilities in over 400 stores supported by four fulfillment hubs.

 Both of these advantages granted Best Buy a 242% rise in domestic online sales.
-In addition, it achieved an annual revenue of $51.761 billion in 2022, a 9.52% increase from 2021.
+In addition, it achieved an annual revenue of $41.53 billion in 2025, 4.43% decline from the previous fiscal year.
 These statistics put the company ahead of the game and make it a worthy Walmart rival.

 I’m sure you have heard of eBay, the online marketplace where you can sell and buy practically anything in the comfort of your home.
 It was established in 1995 and is now worth $24.51 billion.
 While the platform is not as renowned as it used to be, it still boasts over 135 million users worldwide and about 2 billion monthly transactions.